WisTex/Expat-Open-Source-License/README.md

 We are giving our code away for free, and we have to pay our bills somehow.
 And paying someone $10,000 to do a security audit of our software when we don't even make $10,000 from the software is not something we are willing to do.

 To protect yourself from fines and liability, it is recommended that you adopt this license instead of the MIT license.

+You may also considering creating a non-profit association or a public benefit corporation to own and manage your open source project, again, to protect yourself.

 ## License Text